 This festival has been taking place in Vilnius since 1973 and it is one of the very few authentic festivals of folk music in Europe.

-Traditionally, the festival takes place on the last week of May and in 2018, it will last for 6 days: May 22–27!
+Traditionally, the festival takes place on the last week of May!

 Along with already well known traditional events (such as Sutartinės Evening, Children's Folk Day "Saulytė", Modern Folk Evenings, Traditional dances, Sunday Concerts in the Old Town of Vilnius and others), the festival also aims to create some new traditions (playing traditional instruments, traditional singing workshops, Night music concerts, etc.).